akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 id: manage-your-rules
 themes: boost-your-productivity, catalog-settings
 title: Manage your **rules**
-popular: false
+popular: true
 ee-only: true
-related: what-is-a-rule
+related: what-is-a-rule, use-YML-file-to-create-and-edit-rules
 ---

 # Overview

 A rule allows you to automatically enrich some of your product information.
 It relies on automatic actions based on conditions.
 A rule is composed of one or several conditions, that allow you to filter products/product models, and then one or several actions to update these products/product models.

 To create a rule, there are two options.
-Either you create it via the UI, or via a [YML import job](get-started-with-the-rules-engine.html).
+Either you create it via the UI, or via a [YML import job](use-YML-file-to-create-and-edit-rules.html).
 In this article, we will focus on the UI :wink:

 :::warning